 Macaroons are the most coconut-y of all cookies.
 They’re also probably one of the easiest vegan and gluten-free cookies I’ve ever made.
 These coconut macaroons are chewy and moist on the inside, crispy and golden on the outside.
 They are delicious plain but even more irresistible when dipped in dark chocolate and sprinkled with a tiny pinch of crunchy sea salt.
 Soft, tender amazingness.

-Tips for Perfect Coconut Macaroons
+Tips for Making Coconut Macaroons

-As you might have guessed, the main ingredient in these coconut macaroons is desiccated coconut (sometimes called macaroon coconut) is the very finely ground coconut with most of the moisture removed (3% moisture content max.).
+As you might have guessed, the main ingredient in these coconut macaroons is desiccated coconut (sometimes called macaroon coconut).
+Desiccated coconut is a very finely ground coconut with most of the moisture removed (3% moisture content max).
 It’s usually “powdery” because it’s in such small pieces, unsweetened, and contains no additives.
 Shredded coconut, on the other hand, retains more moisture, has longer shreds (about half an inch to an inch long), and is more often than not sweetened.
 Some people prefer using big coconut chips, others prefer the more delicate consistency of the finely shredded coconut.
 You can find the former at any major grocery store, while the later is only available in specialty stores or online.
 Whichever form you choose, just keep in mind that the finer the coconut is, the more delicate and denser the macaroons will be.

 Another ingredient that sets these coconut macaroons apart is coconut butter, which makes these macaroons rich and buttery.
 Coconut butter has a creamy consistency and retains a decent amount of sweetness.
 You can either buy already made coconut butter, or make your own.
 It’s way cheaper to make your own and really not that difficult.
 Simply put some desiccated coconut into a high-speed blender and blend until you have a creamy coconut butter.
 (See the “recipe” for homemade coconut butter below).